mohitseventeens/Kaggle-Playground_Series/S3E1-California_Housing_Price_Prediction/Readme.md

 The goal of this project is to predict the median house value in California using various machine learning algorithms.
 The dataset used for this project was obtained from a Kaggle competition (https://www.kaggle.com/competitions/playground-series-s3e1/overview).

+## Dataset

+The dataset for this competition consists of two parts: train and test.
+Both datasets contain information about the housing prices in California, with features described below.
+The target variable is the median house value(expressed in hundreds of thousands of dollars, i.e. $100,000), which we will try to predict using various machine learning algorithms.
+The evaluation metric is going to be the standard Root Mean Squared Error (RMSE)

+- MedInc - Median income in block group
+- HouseAge - Median house age in block group
+- AveRooms - Average number of rooms per household
+- AveBedrms - Average number of bedrooms per household
+- Population - Block group population
+- AveOccup - Average number of household members
+- Latitude - Block group latitude
+- Longitude - Block group longitude

 ## Overview

 1. Exploratory Data Analysis (EDA)